chauduyphanvu/reddit-markdown/README.md

 We are going to use GitHub Actions to automate the process.
 If you are not familiar with GitHub Actions, please read [GitHub's guide on getting started with GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) first.

-Here is a sample GitHub Actions workflow which triggers the `reddit_markdown.rb` script every two hours:
+Here is a sample GitHub Actions workflow which triggers the Python script every two hours:

 ```yaml
 name: Fetch Reddit posts